Slyke/tiny-cms/README.md

 #### Get entry by Name

-You can update an entry via it's name.
+You can update an entry via its name.
 The latest entry via a name will always be returned.
 You can still use older entries if you use their IDs.

 ```
     /byname/[name1]/[name2]/[name3]/...